pavanjava/nodejs-typescript-seed/README.md

-This is a seed project which has following capabilities
+This is a seed project which has following capabilities . typescript
-a. typescript
-b. nodejs+express
+  . nodejs+express
-c. docker for creating image of the project
+  . docker for creating image of the project
-d. example kubernetes files for hosting app as cloud native application.
+  . example kubernetes files for hosting app as cloud native application.